 5-Month-Old Nap Schedule: Sample Schedule, Wake Windows & Tips

 At 5 months, many babies are emerging from the 4-month regression and starting to settle into a more predictable rhythm.
 Wake windows are lengthening, and you may find that 4 naps is becoming too many — some days you'll use 3, some days 4.
 Nighttime sleep is often improving, with many babies producing a 6–8 hour stretch.
+For a complete overview of how this fits into the first year, see our complete baby sleep schedule by age.

-How Much Sleep Does a 5 Months Need?
+How Much Sleep Does a 5-Month-Old Need?

 💡 5 Months Sleep at a Glance